-The Honorary Curator is supported by a Museum Coordinating Group.
+The Honorary Curator is supported by two Deputies.

 Anyone who is interested in supporting or being actively involved in the work of the Museum is encouraged to join the 'Friends of Hall School Museum and Heritage Centre', which is formally constituted as a 'special interest group' within the Village of Hall and district Progress Association.

 Hall Primary School was closed by the ACT Government at the end of the 2006 school year, five years short of it’s centenary.
 The same Hall Progress Association that lobbied the NSW government to get the school established in 1911, worked hard to defend the school from closure, but to no avail.
 An earlier campaign to save the school from closure in 1959 was much more successful, resulting in new school buildings and a new Principal’s residence.